INSURING YOUR HOME

 Underinsurance occurs when the sum insured on your insurance policy — that is, the amount listed as the maximum we’ll pay out if you make a claim — isn’t enough to cover the full cost of rebuilding, repairing or replacing your home and its contents.

-How you may be at risk
+How you may be at risk of being underinsured

 It can be hard to know whether you’re underinsured — many homeowners don’t know the true value of their home.
 Here are some ways you can wind up underinsured: